Kijem45/Bike_Sales/README.md

 ## Bike Sales Dataset
 1. We cleaned the data
-2. We checked the status of people who purchase bikes the most
+2. We checked the status of people who purchased bikes the most
 3. We checked the educational level of those who purchase bikes the most
 4. We checked how regions affect bike sales